Seilamuk/Seilamuk-/Android/Android-InApp-Documentation.md

 <a name="return" />

 ## Return Ad
 The **Return Ad** is a new ad unit which is displayed once the user returns to your application after a certain period of time.
 To minimize the intrusiveness, short time periods are ignored.
-For example, the Return Ad won't be displayed if the user leaves your application to take a short phone call before returning.

 Return ads are enabled and activated by default.
 If you want to disable this feature, simply pass "false" as the 3th parameter of the ``StartAppSDK.init`` method:
  ```java